Skip to footer content

 Nearest Integer Value

 The primary purpose of Math.Round is to round a given numeric value to the nearest integer.
-If the fractional part is exactly halfway between two integers, the method follows a specified rounding operations convention.
-The MidpointRounding enumeration can be used as an argument in the Math.Round method, determines whether to round towards the nearest even or odd number.
+When the fractional part is exactly halfway between two integers, the method follows a specified rounding convention.
+The MidpointRounding enumeration can be used as an argument in the Math.Round method and determines whether to round toward the nearest even number or away from zero.

 Specified Rounding Convention